Unity-Technologies/com.unity.probuilder/Documentation~/uv-editor-toolbar.md

 **(A)** This first group of buttons contains shortcuts to the standard Unity manipulation tools.
-These have exactly the same effect as the [main Unity toolbar buttons](https://docs.unity3d.com/Manual/PositioningGameObjects.html).
+These have the same effect as the [main Unity toolbar buttons](https://docs.unity3d.com/Manual/PositioningGameObjects.html).

 **(B)** The second button group contains shortcuts to ProBuilder's [Element Edit modes](edit-mode-toolbar.md).
 When you use [Manual UV Editing](manual-uvs-actions.md), this allows you to select and manipulate UVs by Vertex, Edge, or Face.